daniperez/rework/README.md

 1. Scrapping [rework.withgoogle.com](rework.withgoogle.com), save as JSON.
 2. Convert JSON to Markdown
-3. Convert Markdown to a human readable format (e.g. PDF, EPUB)
+3. Convert Markdown to a human readable format (e.g. pdf, epub)

 In the shell, that translates to: